brianberns/brianberns.github.io/Markdown/03-PythagoreanScales.md

 ---
 <script src="Sound.js"></script>

-# Music theory: Scales
+# Music theory: Pythagorean scales

 *June 2021*

+<script>var d = 587.3295;</script>

 To define a scale, we would like to pick a set of notes within an octave so that the intervals between the notes are consonant.

-## Pythagorean scale

-<script>var d = 587.3295;</script>

 We can generate such scales using perfect fifths, after Pythagoras.
 Pick an arbitrary frequency as a starting point (the "tonic"), and then go up in pitch repeatedly by fifths.
 The first few notes in the series have the following frequency ratios relative to the tonic:

 | \# of fifths | Frequency ratio |
 | -: | ---------- |